CASLM Notice of Information Practices

 • confirming service recipient identity,

-• collecting identity based data and other administrative tasks,
+• collecting identity-based data and other administrative tasks,

 • investigating allegations that children and youth may be in need of protection and, where necessary, protecting them,